-The District adopted a budget for FY 2023-24 (\$3.26 M revenue and \$2.64 M expenses) with a 3.64% increase in income, a 2.93% increase in expense, and a 6.77% increase in net income compared with the FY 2022-23 Operating Budget.
+The District adopted a budget for FY 2024-25 (\$3.41 M revenue and \$2.71 M expenses) with a 4.62% increase in income, a 0.37% decrease in expense, and a 29.91% increase in net income compared with the FY 2023-24 Operating Budget.

-The trend of historical levels of inflation experienced in FY 2022-23 have leveled off but the District anticipates a moderate pace throughout FY 2023-24.
-One of the mitigations to inflation approved by the Board was to reallocate funding for the annual capital improvement projects budget back into the operating budget.
-The trend of inflation seems to have peaked but remains higher than long-term assumptions The multi-year rate study operating costs and CalPERS pension costs both assume a maximum inflation of 3%.
-Other forms of mitigation for inflation have included cost cutting efforts such as switching to lower cost service providers and/or terminating services and memberships entailing annual dues.
+The trend of historical levels of inflation experienced in FY 2022-23 have subsided, and the District anticipates a stable rate of inflation to remain below 3%.
+The current multi-year rate structure operating costs and CalPERS pension costs both assume a maximum inflation of 3%.
+The District's approach to mitigation for inflation has included cost cutting efforts such as switching to lower cost service providers and/or terminating services and memberships entailing annual dues.
+The opposing influences to cost reductions are ever-present with new mandates from the state, e.g. new contaminant limits, new reporting requirements and new policies.

 The District completed a rate study/cost of service analysis for a multi-year rate restructuring, and the Board adopted the new rates at the public hearing on August 16, 2021.
 The adoption of new state laws (SB 555, SB 606, AB 1668) has created new requirements for water efficiency and limits on water loss.
 These laws also influenced the new rate structure.
-Additionally, the Governor issued an executive order declaring a drought emergency and requiring all urban water purveyors to implement their respective Water Shortfall Contingency Plans (mandated conservation).
-For calendar year 2022, the District sold nearly 11% less water than it did in 2020 (the base year stipulated by the Governor for determining compliance with the Executive Order) and 9% less than calendar year 2021.
-The rate structure adopted by the Board in August 2021 included drought emergency rates to mitigate the loss of revenue consequent to mandated conservation.
-However, the Board has declined to authorize the implementation of the drought emergency rates, which compounds the impact of record levels of inflation.
+Each calendar year after the August 2021 rate structure change has resulted in significantly lower total water use.
+The multi-year rate structure adopted by the Board in August 2021 establishes rates adjustments through 2025.
+Although inflation has stabilized, it is greater than zero.
+Accordingly, the District needs to consider another multi-year rate adjustment for rates beginning in calendar year 2026.

-A significant portion of the District's budget continues to be repayment of the long-term debt including the Water Revenue Bond, Water Meter, Surcharge 1, and Surcharge 2 loans in the amount of approximately \$1.03 million per year representing principal and interest.
+A significant portion of the District's budget continues to be repayment of the long-term debt including the Water Revenue Bond, Surcharge 1, and Surcharge 2 loans in the amount of approximately \$969,000 per year representing principal and interest.

 A complex formula and practices deployed by CalPERS results in a lag between events impacting employee pension Unfunded Accrued Liability (UAL) and the CalPERS implementation of increased annual UAL payments.
 The net effect of these CalPERS formulas/practices is a much higher total interest amount paid by the employers.
-Additionally, the ramp up in annual payments is not linear, the increase in the first two years following a change is approximately 2% to 3%.
+Furthermore, the ramp up in annual payments is not linear, the increase in the first two years following a change is approximately 2% to 3%.
 The increase in the subsequent 18-years is in the 15% to 20% range.
 To illustrate; the increase in the annual payment the District would have paid in July 2021 is at least 16% higher than the \$68,000 payment the District paid in July 2020.
-As such, The District executed mitigation measures to offset the dramatic annual UAL payments it would otherwise incur.
+As such, the District implemented mitigation measures to offset the dramatic annual UAL payments it would otherwise incur.
 The mitigation was an internal loan from the long-term capital improvement funding to fund an Additional Discretionary Payment to CalPERS to reduce the Unfunded Accrued Liability.

-The State Water Board published its Notice of Proposed Rulemaking for re-adoption of the Hexavalent Chromium (Cr6) MCL on June 16, 2023, with final adoption anticipated by the end of calendar year 2023.
-The District will incur costs associated with treating drinking water for Hexavalent Chromium.
-Funding for capital improvements for treating Hexavalent Chromium has been established.
-Operating costs associated with Hexavalent Chromium are addressed in the multi-year rate restructuring described above.
-Operating costs for Hexavalent Chromium include but are not limited to employment of properly licensed operators, consumable treatment materials and facilities insurance.
+The State Water Board finalized its re-adoption of the Hexavalent Chromium Maximum Contaminant Lever (MCL) The District has expended resources for compliance with the newly re-adopted MCL via engagement of a treatment facilities design engineering firm.
+Additional expenditures include transitioning to dual-licensed water system operators.
+Funding for capital improvements for treating Hexavalent Chromium has been established via Surcharge #2.
+Operating costs associated with Hexavalent Chromium are addressed in the multi-year rate restructuring previously described above and include but are not limited to employment of properly licensed operators, consumable treatment materials and facilities insurance.